GizmoBricks/GizmoTools/README.md

 ## Select value on the Hub

-Solution to select value from the Hub.
+The solution to select a value from the Hub.

 ## Which data can be read from the .slots file?